itajaja/BreadApi/README.md

 Refer to the guide `OEEBREADENG.chm` for the documentation for these methods.
 Custom Methods defined by each API for now are not supported, but they probably will be in the future.

+###Exploring the methods

+All the available api calls can be navigated from the home page.

+A [Jsonschema](http://json-schema.org/) object describing the parameters to pass to a specific method is returned from the following POST request: `breads/{breadPackage}/{bread}/{action}/params`.
+The schema can be used to inspect the structure of the Json that the method call is expecting to receive.